Maintenance and Cure Claims

 - home healthcare.

-The following are 3 things you should know about medical treatment pertaining to maintenance and cure benefits:
+The following are 3 things you should know about medical treatment benefits:

-- maintenance and cure ends when you reach maximum cure (in other words, treatment is no longer necessary or will not improve your condition);
+- It ends when you reach maximum cure (in other words, treatment is no longer necessary or will not improve your condition);

 - you may still be considered permanently disabled even if you reach maximum cure; and

-- punitive damages may be available if your employer intentionally refuses to pay for reasonable maintenance and cure.
+- punitive damages may be available if your employer intentionally refuses to pay for reasonable medical expenses

 What Maintenance and Cure Doesn’t Cover

-While maintenance and cure provides funds to help a worker pay for medical costs and cover room and board and other daily expenses while injured, these benefits do not cover everything.
+While it provides funds to help a worker pay for medical costs and cover room and board and other daily expenses while injured, these benefits do not cover everything.
 Jones Act coverage is intended for certain types of medical care and the necessities of life.

 Jones Act workers’ compensation does not pay for: